adrianmay/rhaboo/README.md

 ```

 You may put non-numerically named properties into arrays or set object or array entries to null, undefined or non-existent.
 The persisted objects will behave just like those im memory.

+You may have multiple persistent objects but that slows down the restore because each persistent has to examine every entry in localStorage, some of which are about other persistents.
+Best performance is obtained when everything is in a single persistent and localStorage is not used in any other way.

 Browserification
 ----------------